 Arrest of Political Opponents

 Turkish prisons have become notorious, and an atmosphere of paranoia has spread across Turkey after the failed 2016 coup attempt against Erdogan.
 The government has rounded up all suspected opponents and branded them as terrorists.
 Many Kurds, islamist dissidents, leftists, human rights activists, philanthropists, and women’s rights activists have faced criminal investigations, prosecutions, and imprisonment.
-Those unable to flee usually find themselves in prison.
+Those unable to flee have been imprisoned.
 Some have disappeared.
-Dunja Mijatovic, the Council of Europe’s Commissioner for Human Rights, warns that Turkey’s judicial process displays “unprecedented levels of disregard for even the most basic principles of law, such as presumption of innocence, no punishment without crime and non-retroactivity of offences, or not being judged for the same facts again.”
+Dunja Mijatovic, the Council of Europe’s Commissioner for Human Rights, warns that Turkey’s judicial process displays “unprecedented levels of disregard for even the most basic principles of law, such as presumption of innocence, no punishment without crime and non-retroactivity of offences, or not being judged for the same facts again.

-To be a minority in Erdogan’s Turkey is to be a second-class citizen.
+The history of minority rights in Turkey has long been a troubled one, but it is one that Erdogan’s government frequently makes use of for its own political ends.
 Kurds, Armenians, Greeks, Assyrians, and Jews, among other groups, have all come under fire in recent years as the government uses non-Turkish minorities as scapegoats.

-No ethnic group has suffered more than the Kurds under Erdogan’s rule.
-When the HDP won a stunning 14% of the vote in June 2015 it pushed the AKP out of its parliamentary majority for the first time.
+When the Kurdish-led HDP won a stunning 14% of the vote in June 2015 it pushed the AKP out of its parliamentary majority for the first time.
 Erdogan responded by allowing the civil war between Turkey and the PKK to restart and began arresting HDP members – and is now setting his sights towards the total shutdown of the HDP.
 Erdogan’s calculus is simple – if Kurds are not voting for him, he has no obligation to hand them full rights.
 Until late 2015, Kurds looked to be close to gaining unprecedented rights in Turkey.
 Now, hundreds of Kurdish civil society organizations and Kurdish-language media outlets have been closed, and those that speak Kurdish are treated with suspicion.

 For Turkey’s Christians, who only number in the tens of thousands, life has become more difficult in recent years.
 Armenians have suffered increased discrimination due to Turkey’s strong support for Azerbaijan in the recent Nagorno-Karabakh conflict – which has translated to a disconcerting ramping up of anti-Armenian sentiment.
 Meanwhile, Jews are subject to frequent bouts of anti-Semitism from the government, particularly during bouts of violence between Israel and Palestine.